-Compared to the control message, enforcement messages increased tax compliance by 1.6 percentage points and tax revenue by 36 CF per property (Table A13).
+Compared to the control message, enforcement messages increased tax compliance by 1.6 percentage points and tax revenues by 36 CF per property (Table A13).
 We find suggestive evidence that the increases in tax payments stems from higher perceived probability of sanctions for tax delinquency.
-In response to a midline survey question asking households to estimate this probability, the central enforcement messages caused a roughly 6 percentage point increase in the frequency with which households said sanctions were "likely" or "very likely" (Table A14, columns 1-3).48 We can therefore leverage the random assign-
+In response to a midline survey question asking households to estimate this probability, the central enforcement messages caused a roughly 6 percentage point increase in the frequency with which households said sanctions were "likely" or "very likely" (Table A14, Columns 1-3).47 We can therefore leverage the random assignment of enforcement messages to test if raising perceptions of government enforcement capacity shifts up the RMTR.